 Patti of The Savvy Globetrotter says:

 My Havaianas Slim flip flops are always packed in my luggage.
 On the surface they may seem like just a lowly flip flop but looks can be deceiving.
 I have fussy feet and these are the only flip flops that have cushion, good traction, and never give me blisters.

 Obviously, they are great for beach vacations and warm destinations but when I say I always pack them in my luggage, I do mean always.
-They are great “shower shoes” and can double as slippers if you don’t want to walk barefoot on a grimy hotel floor.
+Not only are they some of the most comfortable shoes, but they are also great “shower shoes” and can double as slippers if you don’t want to walk barefoot on a grimy hotel floor.
+Buy it here!

 Wear Havaianas?
 These are a few more women’s flip flops you’ll absolutely love!

 Naot Shamal Boots